PDFAtauchi/design_patterns_and_solid_design_principles/SOLID/SINGLE_RESPONSABILITY_P/README.md

 - A class should have a single responsibility
 - High cohesion, low coupling
 - If many responsibility, high probability to introduce bugs, changes in one responsibility could affect other responsibility.
+- What suppose this class do? what actually this class do?

 ## Resources